Beijing forces migrant workers from their homes in 'savage' demolitions

 Zhao says residents in her building of several dozen small apartments were given just over a day's notice to move out.
 A small warning was posted at the gate on November 25, reading: "Tenants: Please clean out before November 26, 2017, at 5 p.m. or there will be consequences."

-As advertized, government officials showed up the next day, she says, wielding sledgehammers.
+As advertised, government officials showed up the next day, she says, wielding sledgehammers.
 Doors were pulled off hinges.
 Ceilings were torn down.
 The power was shut off.

 "The demolition crew was savage," said the building's landlord, who asked to be identified only by his surname, Yang.